globalgov/manydata/inst/templates/CONTRIBUTING_GGO.md

-# Contributing to qdatr
+# Contributing to the Global Governance Observatory's ecosystem of packages.

-This outlines how to propose a change to `qdatr`.
+This outlines how to propose a change to a package from the Global Governance Observatory's ecosystem.
 For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).